William Jefferson Blythe Jr.: Career

 Blythe was a traveling heavy equipment salesman for most of his brief career.
 It was while he worked as a travelling salesman that he met and married all his wives.
 After his fifth wedding in September 1943, Blythe shipped out for military service in World War II.
 He was stationed in Egypt and Italy.
 He worked in a motor pool as a mechanic, repairing jeeps and tanks.

 After the war ended, Blythe returned to Hope, Arkansas, to be with his wife.
 Shortly after he returned, he purchased a house in Chicago and readied it to receive his wife and expected child; he was apparently laying the ground for a more settled and conventional married life.
 Blythe moved to the new house in Chicago while Virginia remained behind in Hope.
 In Chicago, Blythe returned to his old job as a traveling salesman for the Manbee Equipment Company, which repaired heavy machinery.

 Death

 On May 17, 1946, while traveling from Chicago, Illinois, to Hope, Arkansas, Blythe lost control of his 1942 Buick on U.S. Route 60 outside of Sikeston, Missouri, after one of his car's tires blew out.
 He survived the crash after being thrown from the car, but drowned in a drainage ditch.
 There were only three feet (1 meter) of water in the ditch.
 Three months later, Blythe's widow, Virginia, gave birth to their son, whom she named William Jefferson Blythe III in honor of his father and grandfather.
 In 1950, Blythe's widow married Roger Clinton Sr.; 12 years later, Blythe's posthumous son legally adopted his stepfather's surname.
-He has a granddaughter, Chelsea Clinton, and 3 great-grandchildren through Bill.
+He has a granddaughter, Chelsea Clinton (with whom he shares a birthday), and three great-grandchildren through Bill.